Subscribe To This Site

 You can eat chestnuts raw but they are rather acidic and likely to disagree if you eat more than a few.

-The inner brown peel is another tough barrier to be overcome.
-Most cultivated varieties have a tough shiny shell or peel which is difficult to remove effectively.
-For most people simply roasting chestnuts whole in their shells is the easiest solution.
-If you are determined to remove the shell by hand, you need to boil the chestnuts in water for a few minutes and then peel.
+Another method is to boil the chestnuts in water for a few minutes and then peel.
 To do this, you need to wear rubber gloves because it's important that the nuts stay hot.
 Hold them in a cloth to prevent them slipping away and use a sharp knife to slit them open and remove the peel.

 If all this sounds too much like hard work, you can buy dried peeled chestnuts in many delicatessens.
 They are also available in tins.